UlenSoubam/retirement-portfolio-optimization/result_and_findings.md

 - The cumulative return visualization shows performance over time.
 - **Interpretation:**
   - The tangency portfolio outperforms NIFTY 50 which suggests superior stock selection.
+  - Success in stocks screening using fundamental and return metrics.
   - If underperformance is observed, rebalancing might be needed.

 ## 🔹 **6.
 Dividend Yield Analysis**